eastenluis/SaoYe/readme.md

 3. Ensure your mongo service is run.
 Then run `npm start`.
 The website should be able to access from `localhost:3000`.

+## Deployment

+You have to have the proper permission on heroku dyno.

+1. In you repo, `git remote add heroku <path-to-git-repository>`.
+2. `git fetch heroku`.
+3. When you need to deploy, (in root repository) use `git push heroku `git subtree split --prefix saoye master`:master --force
+`.